-INSERT TABLE 3 ABOUT HERE

 Discussion

-This aim of this study was to construct and validate a generic scale for measuring students’ psychological contract violation, namely SPCV, and to reveal its underlying components.
-The newly developed tool reflects the perceptions of students concerning their perceived entitlements, namely faculty perceived obligations.
-It consists of four dimensions of expectations 1) fairness expectations – the expectation from faculty to treat students fairly; 2) Teaching expectations – The expectation from faculty to use adaptive teaching practices and use a variety of teaching methods; 3)Knowledge expectations - The expectation from faculty to be knowledgeable, and 4) deviant expectations – which refers to the expectations from faculty to help students get higher grades regardless to their effort or knowledge (e.g. raising grades effortlessly etc.).
+The aim of this study has been to construct and validate a generic scale for measuring the extent of students’ psychological contract violation, namely SPCV, and to reveal the underlying components.
+The newly developed tool reflects the perceptions of students with regard to their perceived entitlements concerning expected faculty obligations.
+The scale measures four dimensions of expectations: 1) fairness – the expectation that faculty will treat students fairly; 2) teaching – the expectation that faculty will use adaptive teaching practices and a variety of teaching methods; 3) knowledge - the expectation that faculty will be knowledgeable, and 4) deviant expectations – which refer to the assumption that faculty will help students get higher grades in spite of their lack of effort or prior knowledge.

-The first category of students’ expectations relates to fair treatment from faculty.
-In this regard the expectation of students from faculty is focused on consideration in students’ challenges such as language barriers, allowing students to ask questions during class and in general, the extent faculty demonstrate high moral standards when teaching and evaluating students’ performance.
-This facet was also found in Koskina’s (2013) work who noted that “Students expected to be taught by lecturers who were: ‘fair’, … 'honest', 'transparent', and 'supportive' (p.
-1029).
-The underlying meaning of this finding is that at least partially the psychological contract of students is based on moral rather than professional expectations from faculty.
+The first dimension of student expectations relates to fair treatment from faculty.
+In this regard, students expect faculty to consider the challenges their students face, such as language barriers, that they will allow students to ask questions during class, and that in general, the faculty will demonstrate high moral standards when teaching and evaluating student performance.
+This facet was also found in the work of Koskina (2013), who noted that students held expectations of being taught by faculty who were: ‘fair,’ ‘honest,’ ‘transparent,’ and ‘supportive’ (1029).
+The underlying meaning of this finding is that the psychological contract of students is at least partially based on moral rather than professional expectations from the faculty.

-The second facet of the psychological contract is related to the quality of teaching.
-In this regard, students expect faculty to use a variety of teaching methods, encourages in-depth thinking and to be interesting.
-This finding supports Koskina (2013), who also found that students expect faculty to enhance their competencies, such as building their self – esteem.
-This facet of student expectations is driven by a rapidly changing world that has a significant impact on organizations, employees and employment as a whole.
-In this regard, organizations are seeking employees who possess competencies such as problem-solving skills, flexibility, resilience and others which can be enhanced by using different teaching methods compare to those used in the past (Itzkovich et al., 2020).
-More than anything else, it is a hidden call for higher education institutions to make the necessary changes to bring value to their graduates, a value that in turn, they can utilize in their future careers.
+The second dimension of the psychological contract relates to the quality of teaching.
+In this regard, students expect faculty to use a variety of teaching methods, encourage in-depth thinking, and to be interesting.
+This finding supports Koskina’s (2013) finding that faculty are expected to bolster their students’ abilities, for example, by building their self-esteem.
+Core competencies which are much in demand by organizations and employers, such as problem-solving skills, flexibility, and resilience, can be enhanced by the use of varied teaching methods (Itzkovich et al. 2020).
+In light of today’s rapidly changing workplace, there is clearly a need for higher education institutions to provide their graduates with more tangible value that they can utilize in their future careers.

-The third facet relates to faculty knowledge.
-This facet refers to the expectation for updated knowledge.
-Kosinka (2013) also noted that faculty are expected as part of the contract to demonstrate excellent knowledge.
-Yet, the expectation as was phrased in the current research as reflected through the questionnaire is more focused on the recency of learning material.
-In other words, it implies that faculty members should deal with research in their field of expertise to be updated.
-To some extent, this additional expectation requires faculty to balance between two different expectations – the expectation that faculty will invest in meaningful teaching and the expectation that faculty members will be actively researching to be up to date in their subject matter.
-This need to balance was also noted by Itzkovich et al. (2020), who pointed out that the publish or perish culture might be in conflict with teaching tasks and thus it might distract faculty from investing in teaching.
+The third dimension of SPCV relates to faculty knowledge.
+This facet refers to the expectation for teachers to continually update their knowledge.
+Kosinka (2013) also noted that as part of the contract, faculty are expected to demonstrate excellent knowledge.
+The present study, however, phrased this expectation with a focus on the recency of learned material.
+In other words, it implied that faculty members should continue to do research in their field of expertise to keep their knowledge up to date.
+To some extent, this requires faculty to balance between two different expectations, that they will invest in meaningful teaching, and that they will actively engage in research to stay up to date on their subject matter.
+The need for this balance was also noted by Itzkovich et al. (2020), who pointed out that the ‘publish or perish’ culture might be in conflict with teaching tasks and thus distract from faculty investment in teaching.